Mike Bialick wins again at Tunnel Hill 2019

-Camille Herron predicted it, then blazed to a new WORLD RECORD for women 100 mile Open record (regardless of surface).
+Camille Herron predicted it, then blazed to a new WORLD RECORD for women 100 mile Open record (regardless of surface, including Track).
 She raced a 7:37mi pace for 100 miles to finish in 12:42:40, eclipsing the old mark by over an hour and 3 minutes.
-This was the fastest 100 mile run in North America by male or female for 2017, and also the Fastest Known Time for 100 miles on a trail by anyone, ever, in North America
+This was the fastest 100 mile run in North America by male or female for 2017, and was also the Fastest Known Time for 100 miles on a trail by anyone, ever, in North America

 How Fast Do You Want to Run?